What does being assertive at work involve?

 6. Say no when you want to

 If someone tells you no, you will accept that they don’t want the same things as you.
 So, you can say no too!
-You’re not saying no the person but to the request instead.
+You’re not saying no to the person, but to the request instead.

 >>> Discover our tips on learning to say no and asserting yourself